GTedZ/Go-WS/README.md

 # Go-WS: A High-Level WebSocket Library for Go

-Go-WS is a robust and ergonomic wrapper around Gorilla WebSocket, designed to simplify and accelerate WebSocket communication for both server and client implementations in Go.
+Go-WS is wrapper built around [Gorilla WebSocket](https://github.com/gorilla/websocket), designed to simplify and accelerate WebSocket communication for both server and client implementations in Go.
 It introduces high-level event emitters, request-response abstractions, and message parsing logic, making it ideal for building scalable real-time applications.

-This README guides you through the usage of the library using the `server.go` example, which demonstrates all major features of Go-WS.

 ---